ckoehler/probe/readme.md

 # Probe

-Probe is a ZMQ PUB/SUB monitor build with TUI.
+Probe is a ZMQ PUB/SUB monitor built with TUI.

 ![screenshot](assets/screen1.png)